Marcus Semien Preview, Player Props: Rangers vs. Brewers

 Marcus Semien At The Plate

-- Semien has picked up an RBI in 43.4% of his games this year, with more than one RBI in 13.9% of his games.
-He has also driven in three or more runs in six contests.
+- In 43.1% of his games this season, Semien has picked up at least one RBI.
+In 17 of those games (13.8%) he recorded more than one RBI, while accounting for three or more of his team's runs in six contests.

+- In 71 of 123 games this season, he has scored, and 17 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.